 Unpleasant thoughts are not bad.
 You shouldn’t be thinking only pleasant thoughts all day every day.
 Allow the mind to think, and don’t resist it.
 Just bring your attention to it and notice what is happening.
 Remember that resisting what is happening just creates dis-ease.
 If we truly wish to lessen our suffering, we can be mindful of thinking and respond with metta.
 We can be at ease with the thoughts that arise, recognizing their usefulness or potential to cause harm.
 When we respond with ease, we are able to see things more clearly.

-If you find yourself in a depression or experiencing repeated unpleasant thoughts, it of course may be helpful to take action to help.
+If you find yourself in a depression or experiencing repeated unpleasant thoughts, it of course may be helpful to take action to help by finding a reputable treatment center for depression.
 We can exercise, eat well, seek professional help, or take other proactive measures.
 Through all of this, we must remember to know clearly what is occurring.
 The encouragement to just think positive disregards the truth that we must bring awareness to what is really present.
 Instead of just think positively, perhaps we should just allow the mind to think, and bring awareness and non-reactivity to experience.